 What Can I Expect from this Career?

-The U. S. Bureau of Labor Statistics (BLS) reports that job growth for all teachers will grow until 2018 (www.bls.gov).
-In fact, from 2008-2018, middle school and high school teachers are anticipated to see a good amount of job growth.
-Middle school teachers may see an increase of 101,200 jobs, while high school teachers may see an increase of 96,300 jobs.
-Some states have implemented alternative teaching licenses for those who will teach in an area with a teaching shortage.
-This may include low-income schools.
+The U. S. Bureau of Labor Statistics (BLS) reports that employment of all middle and high school teachers will grow between 2018 and 2028 (www.bls.gov).
+From 2018-2028, middle school and high school teachers can anticipate a slightly below-average amount of job growth.
+Middle school teachers may see an increase of 21,400 jobs within this time frame, while high school teachers may see an increase of 38,200 jobs.

-According to the BLS, in 2010, the average salary for middle school teachers was $54,880, while high school teachers received an average of $55,990 per year.
+According to the BLS, in 2018, the median salary for middle school teachers was $58,600, while high school teachers received a median salary of $60,320 per year.